Dont Get Hung Up: Understanding Single- and Double-Hung Windows

 |Style||Similar design options||Similar design options|

 A number of features and options are considered when determining the final cost of replacing your home windows.
-Everything from the material and added features to your region of the country and style of window can influence] the ending price.
+Everything from the material and added features to your region of the country and style of window can influence] the final cost.

-In the past, single-hung windows have been seen as less expensive (and, as a result, often more popular) due to their continual use in new home construction.
-However, the long-term benefits of installing double-hung windows should be considered.
+Historically, single-hung windows have proven less expensive (and, as a result, often more popular) due to their continual use in new home construction.
+However, the extended benefits of installing double-hung windows should be taken into consideration.

-While some features, such as reduced mildew levels from greater ventilation and architectural style can be valued over time, it’s difficult to put a price on the relief of flexible cleaning options and additional safety for children that come with double-hung windows.
+While some features, such as decreased mildew levels from increased ventilation and architectural style can be valued over time, it’s difficult to put a price on the relief of flexible cleaning options and greater safety for children that come with double-hung windows.

 Here are some of the elements that can determine just how much you spend on your window replacement: